-An e-learning risk management package is also available and Datix system training is provided on request.
+An e-learning risk management package is also available and face-to-face training is provided on request.

 To ensure that this Policy is made available to all staff it is published with its appendices on the Trust intranet alongside other Governance Policies.